Sparkles emoji: Artificial intelligence

 The Gemini chatbot logo contains a sparkle.

-In the early 2020s, the Sparkles emoji started being used as an icon to represent artificial intelligence (AI).
+In the mid 2020s, the Sparkles emoji started being used as an icon to represent artificial intelligence (AI).
 Companies who use the emoji this way include Google, OpenAI, Samsung, Microsoft, Adobe, Spotify and Zoom.
 As of August 2024, seven of the top 10 software companies by market capitalisation use the Sparkles emojis with AI.
 OpenAI has different versions of the Sparkles for different versions of the models that ChatGPT uses.
 One explanation is that Sparkles is being used by these companies as a way to market AI as "magic".
 Marketing technology as "magic" has been used before AI, particularly by Apple.
 Another explanation given by designers and marketers choosing to use Sparkles to signify AI is simply that other platforms are doing it, making it familiar to users.

 Around 2024, some of these companies started removing two of the smaller stars from the emoji in their AI services and have kept the one large star, an example being Google's Gemini chatbot.

 In early 2024, the Nielsen Norman Group provided test subjects with the star in isolation and found that people did not associate the symbol with AI, but instead mostly with "optimisation" or "favourite or save an item".